-OAKLAND, Calif. – The fastest on the track and the fastest in the water, but who would prevail in the kitchen?
+OAKLAND, Calif. – One is among the fastest on the track and the other among the fastest in the water, but who would prevail in the kitchen?

 Verizon IndyCar Series points leader Simon Pagenaud and USA Swimming Olympian Dana Vollmer competed in a friendly matchup of culinary talents Monday as part of a promotion for the series’ upcoming GoPro Grand Prix of Sonoma, which takes place Sept.
 16-18 at Sonoma Raceway in Northern California.